Medically reviewed by Majesta Health Medical Review Team

 11. Side effects of compounded semaglutide

-Side effects of compounded semaglutide are generally the same as those of brand-name semaglutide.
-The most common are gastrointestinal and tend to peak during dose escalation and improve over weeks.
+The most commonly reported side effects of semaglutide are gastrointestinal and tend to peak during dose escalation and improve over weeks.

 Common (typical of dose increases)